pdjr-signalk/pdjr-skplugin-switchbank/README.md

 The plugin must be configured before it can enter production.

+As soon as the plugin starts, metadata for all configured switchbanks and channels is injected into Signal K.
+PUT handlers are installed on all configured relay output channels.

-Each time the put handler is invoked the transmitted NMEA output is displayed on the Signal K dashboard.
+Each time a PUT request is received on a configured channel the transmitted NMEA output is displayed on the Signal K dashboard.

 ## Author